+Rheumatology

-Internal Medicine (cont) Course Number (Campus) Name/General Description MINT-8409 (Permian Basin) MINT-8459 AW Rheumatology This elective offers an in-depth look at the clinical array of rheumatologic disorders.
+This elective offers an in-depth look at the clinical array of rheumatologic disorders.
 Students will be exposed to inpatients and outpatients with emphasis on diagnosis and long-term management of common rheumatic diseases.
 Depending on the student's level of proficiency and interest, the student may be allowed to participate in procedures such as joint aspiration and injection, and will interpret synovial fluid studies.
 Students will learn the correct indications and monitoring of common rheumatic drugs and the fundamentals of rheumatic rehabilitation.

-MINT-8410 (Lubbock) MINT-8460 AW Allergy/Immunology This ambulatory consult service elective offers the student an opportunity to evaluate and manage patients with allergic disorders, such as allergic rhinitis, bronchial asthma, urticaria/angioedema, food and drug allergy, stinging insets allergy, immunodeficiency disorders, etc. Different topics in allergy and clinical immunology will be discussed two to three times per week.
+Internal Medicine Internal Medicine Year 4 Elective Rotations continued Course Number (Campus) Name/General Description MINT-8410 (Lubbock) MINT-8460 AW Allergy/Immunology This ambulatory consult service elective offers the student an opportunity to evaluate and manage patients with allergic disorders, such as allergic rhinitis, bronchial asthma, urticaria/angioedema, food and drug allergy, stinging insets allergy, immunodeficiency disorders, etc. Different topics in allergy and clinical immunology will be discussed two to three times per week.
 Students may also take a combined Ambulatory Allergy, Rheumatology, and Clinical Immunology rotation.
 MINT-8411 (Amarillo) MINT-8461 AW Radiation Oncology The field of radiation oncology is an intellectually challenging field, providing curative therapy and close longitudinal doctor-patient relationship.
 This elective may be taken by itself or combined with the hematology-oncology elective.
-MINT-8412 (Amarillo, Lubbock, Permian Basin) MINT-8462 AW Clinical & Laboratory Research Students may elect to adopt an independent research project in either the laboratory or the clinical area.
-The student will be instructed in how to review the literature, how to apply the scientific method to clinical and laboratory problems, how to analyze data, and how to write scientific papers.
-The student will discuss with the Faculty research sponsor detailed plans for the research project at least two months prior to the proposed initiation of the elective.
-A minimum of two months is needed to do a research project.
-This project can only be undertaken by special arrangement.
 MINT-8413 (Amarillo) MINT-8463 AW Hospice The student will observe hospice patients in both inpatient and outpatient settings, making daily inpatient rounds, accompanying hospice team members on some home visits, and meeting with the hospice team to discuss management problems.
 Reading will focus on common management problems, with an emphasis on competent pain management.
-MINT-8464 AW Clinical Medicine I The purpose of this rotation is to train and allow MS4 to function effectively as a PGY-1.
-Clinical Medicine I, an innovative and comprehensive training program, is developed and sponsored by the Office of Faculty Affairs and Development of Texas Tech University HSC, Paul L. Foster School of Medicine at El Paso.
-This rotation provides a unique opportunity for our trainees (students, residents and faculty) to work closely with a group of distinguished faculty to develop and enhance clinical skills, critical decision making and Evidence-Based Medicine-directed patient management.
-Learners will also have opportunities to practice on state of the art clinical simulators.

-practice on state-of-the-art clinical simulators.

-Internal Medicine (cont) Course Number (Campus) Name/General Description MINT-8465 AW Clinical Medicine II This four-week rotation is the follow-up of Clinical Medicine I. This advanced course will further enhance the medical knowledge and clinical skills of the trainee.
-This course also provides training on pediatric and geriatric patients.
-To qualify for this rotation, trainees are required to take Clinical Medicine I first.
-Learners will have unique opportunities to be trained with state-of-the art clinical simulators.
-MINT-8417 (Amarillo) MINT-8467 AW Women's Health Women's Health is a division of the Department of OB/GYN with full- time faculty of board-certified internists Marjorie Jenkins, M.D. and Joanna Wilson, D.O.
+MINT-8416 (Lubbock) MINT-8466 AW Geriatrics This rotation will allow students to learn about the principles of aging and become proficient in the management of certain Geriatrics syndromes.
+MINT-8417 (Amarillo) MINT-8467 AW Women's Health Student Women's Health is a division of the Department of OB/GYN with full- time faculty of board-certified internists Marjorie Jenkins, M.D. and Joanna Wilson, D.O.
 Departments with faculty participating in student instruction during the rotation include Internal Medicine, General Surgery, and Radiology.
 The rotation objectives incorporate Texas Tech's vision, goals, and objectives as stated in the Institutional Educational Vision, Goals, and Objectives publication.
 MINT-8418 (Lubbock) Heart Station This rotation is a non-patient contact rotation.
-It will consist of reading

-This rotation is a non-patient contact rotation.
 It will consist of reading and interpreting ECGs.

-MINT-8419 (Lubbock) Cardiovascular Research

-An elective will be offered for fourth year TTUHSC medical students to spend four weeks in the new Center for Cardiovascular Research.
+MINT-8419 (Lubbock) Cardiovascular Research An elective will be offered for fourth year TTUHSC medical students to spend four weeks in the new Center for Cardiovascular Research.
 This elective will allow students the opportunity to work with one or more members of the Division of Cardiology, the Division of Cardiothoracic Surgery, or a basic science faculty member working in science related to cardiovascular disease.
 The elective will have as its capstone a paper or an abstract submission, leading to presentation at a major professional meeting and/or publication in a peer-reviewed journal.

-Neurology Course Number (Campus) Name/General Description MNEU-8001 (Lubbock, Permian Basin) MNEU-8051 AW Neurology This rotation exposes the student to basic principles of diagnosis and management of common neurologic conditions.
-Students learn skills in conducting neurologic exams, identifying signs and symptoms of neurologic disorders, and integrating signs and symptoms into syndromes.
-Students learn about basic neurologic disorders and neurologic complications of systemic conditions.

-Obstetrics and Gynecology

-MOBG-8401 (Lubbock) MOBG-8451 AW

-Maternal-Fetal Medicine

-This four-week elective will introduce the student to high-risk obstetrics with specific exposure to the clinical and laboratory diagnosis of medical, surgical, and obstetric complications of the high-risk pregnancy.
-The elective will provide the student with the opportunity to: describe the potential fetal/neonatal complications of post term pregnancy, including the indications for induction of labor, and review the evaluation and management of the following conditions which complicate pregnancy: preterm labor, hypertension, and diabetes.
-During ultrasound sessions the student will be expected to discuss the essential components of a genetic counseling session with the following indications: advanced maternal age and abnormal maternal serum screening.
-While managing patients in labor and delivery the student will learn to interpret fetal heart rate tracings in laboring and non-laboring patients, gain the skills necessary to succinctly communicate patient sign out and hand offs, and effectively communicate with nursing ancillary staff in order to coordinate patient care.
-The student will also have the opportunity to perform/assist in vaginal and abdominal deliveries.